Using Sales Performance Management to Save Time

 Striking a balance between having the right data and having too much data can be difficult.
 Using an SPM platform can help pull together the necessary data to optimize the performance of the sales team, while allowing for the sales manager to spend their time proactively coaching/selling, and not pulling metrics.
 Give selling time back to your sales managers by automating the coaching process, allows them easy access to impactful KPI’s, allows them to coach on-the-go while doing a ride-along, and helps them enable them to have impactful coaching conversations with their sales reps.

-Take a look at the slides below from our recent webcast or can watch the recording webcast for more information: 7 Sales and Lead Generation Time Wasters to Avoid in 2014.
+Take a look at our recent recording webcast for more information: 7 Sales and Lead Generation Time Wasters to Avoid in 2014.